-First of all if you want an in depth understanding of drawing and portrait painting I have written a descriptive and thorough book for the very beginner thats available on:
+First of all if you like this blogpost and want an in depth understanding of drawing and portrait painting I have written a descriptive and thorough book thats available on Amazon.
+It and intuitive guide that gives the artist knowledge from A-Z about portrait drawing and painting.

 So what is the darkest area.
 There is no rule to that actually.
-It depends how the light hits the subject and from what angle the light source shines.
+It depends how the light hits the subject and from what angle the light source hits the subject

 Nostrils, nose drawing

 Each nostrils has a unique shape.
-There almost always reflected light hitting some of the inner part of the tissue of the nostrils.
-That reflected light makes the nostrils to become not only a solely dark value spot.
+There’s almost always reflected light hitting some of the inner part of the tissue of the nostrils.
+That reflected light makes the nostrils not only a completely dark value spot.
 This is important.
 If it’s drawn as a dark spot only it may look flat.
-I cross hatch or simply just press hard with m pencil when drawing the form of the nostrils.
+I cross hatch or simply just press hard with my pencil when drawing the form of the nostrils.

 Lower cartilage, nose drawing

-With the nostrils done I can measure the size of the lower cartilage.
+With the nostrils are done I can measure the size of the lower cartilage.
 There’s most often a darker value where the cartilage meets the cheek.
 This line or value defines the width of the nose.
-I mark that line.
+I mark that line carefully by measuring as much as possible.
 Now I draw the value of the cartilage along it’s form.
 Just small thin lines along each other is enough to define the subtle value.
 If there’s any darker values I might cross hatch that area.

 The cartilage most commonly has a lighter value of the part close to the nose tip due to its protruding and round form.
 The area that meets the cheek are most commonly darker in value.